cityjson/specs/docs/specs.rst

 A Semantic Object:

   - must have one member with the name ``"type"``, whose value is one of the allowed value.
 These depend on the City Object, see below.
+  - may have an attribute ``"parent"``, whose value is an integer pointing to another Semantic Object of the same geometry (index of it, 0-based).
+This is used to explicitly represent to which wall or roof a window or door belongs to; there can be only one parent.
+  - may have an attribute ``"children"``, whose value is an array of integers pointing to other Semantic Objects of the same geometry (index of it, 0-based).
+This is used to explicitly represent the openings (windows and doors) of walls and roofs.
   - may have other attributes in the form of a JSON key-value pair, where the value must not be a JSON object (but a string/number/integer/boolean).

 .. code-block:: js